Unmoved mover: Influence

 Many later Jewish, Islamic, and Christian philosophers accepted Aristotelian theological concepts.
 Key Jewish philosophers included ibn Tibbon, Maimonides, and Gersonides, among many others.
 Their views of God are considered mainstream by many Jews of all denominations, even today.
 Preeminent among Islamic philosophers who were influenced by Aristotelian theology are Avicenna and Averroes.
 In Christian theology, the key philosopher influenced by Aristotle was undoubtedly Thomas Aquinas.
 There had been earlier Aristotelian influences within Christianity (notably Anselm), but Aquinas (who, incidentally, found his Aristotelian influence via Avicenna, Averroes, and Maimonides) incorporated extensive Aristotelian ideas throughout his theology.
-Through Aquinas and the Scholastic Christian theology of which he was a significant part, Aristotle became "academic theology's great authority in the thirteenth century" and influenced Christian theology that became widespread and deeply embedded.
+Through Aquinas and the Scholastic Christian theology of which he was a significant part, Aristotle became "academic theology's great authority in the thirteenth century", and also influenced Christian theology that became widespread and deeply embedded.
 However, notable Christian theologians rejected (Note: Especially since the 1990s, scholars have argued that the early Reformers have been misunderstood in their stance against Aristotle (and the Scholasticism that he permeated).
 A distinction must be made between scholastic methodology and its theological content.
 See the self-avowedly ground-breaking collection, Protestant Scholasticism, eds.
 Trueman, Carl, and R. Scott Clark, 1997, page xix.
 Even within that volume, however, Luther is admitted to have made a complete, sincere, and absolute renunciation of scholasticism (see D.V.N.Bagchi within Trueman and Clark, page 11).)
 Aristotelian theological influence, especially the first generation of Christian Reformers, (Note: Luther is certainly more acerbic and quotable, but both John Calvin, who "denounced scholastic theology as contemptible" (Payton, James R., Jr, Getting the Reformation Wrong, 2010, page 197), and Melanchthon, who found that the church had "embraced Aristotle instead of Christ" (see Melanchthon, Loci Communes, 1521 edition, 23) also rejected Aristotelian elements of scholasticism.) most notably Martin Luther.
 In subsequent Protestant theology, Aristotelian thought quickly reemerged in Protestant scholasticism.